Report: Elon Musk plans to cut 75% of Twitter workforce - NewsBreak

 Ives added that such a drastic reduction in Twitter's workforce would likely set the company back years.

-Already, experts, nonprofits and even Twitter's own staff have warned that pulling back investments on content moderation and data security could hurt Twitter and its users.
-With as drastic a reduction as Musk may be planning, the platform could quickly become overrun with harmful content and spam — the latter of which the Tesla CEO himself has said he'll address if he becomes owner of the company.
+Already, experts, nonprofits and even Twitter's own staff had warned that pulling back investments on content moderation and data security could hurt Twitter and its users.
+With as drastic a reduction as Musk may be planning, the platform could quickly become overrun with harmful content and spam — the latter of which Musk himself has said he'll address if and when he becomes owner of the company.

 After his initial $44 billion bid in April to buy Twitter, Musk backed out of the deal, contending Twitter misrepresented the number of fake “spam bot” accounts on its platform.
 Twitter sued, and a Delaware judge has given both sides until Oct.
 28 to work out details.
 Otherwise, there will be a trial in November.